-Why Do People Fall Back into Homosexuality?
-Disappointment with God – 5 of 6
+Why Do People Fall Back into Homosexuality?—Part 5

-This six-part series is also available on our website, and is on the print edition of our Winter Harvest News (just part one).
-But we love to get comments, so feel free to read John’s posts over the next several days and give us your comments!
+This six-part series is also available on our website.
+We love to get feedback, so feel free to read John’s posts and give us your comments!

-A question that is asked here at Harvest USA is a common one.
-“Why do people, Christians even, go back to a gay life after they have come for help?”
+A question often asked here at Harvest USA is a common one.
+“Why do people—Christians even—go back to a gay life after they have come for help?”
 It’s a legitimate question.
-For Christians who believe the historic Word, the Scriptures, and believe that faith in Christ makes one a “new creation,” the issue may seem confusing, but the answer must be honest and biblically-grounded.
-Here is the 5th reason of 6 to explain what might be happening here, as we have seen some common denominators over the years in our ministry work.
+For Christians who believe the Word, the Scriptures, and believe that faith in Christ makes one a “new creation,” the issue may seem confusing, but the answer must be honest and biblically grounded.
+Here is the fifth reason to explain what might be happening here, as we have seen some common denominators over the years in our ministry.

 Disappointment with God

-Demandingness and disappointment go hand-in-hand.
+Demandingness and disappointment go hand in hand.
 Disappointment with God is a natural consequence of demands not met.
-Proverbs 13:12 says, “Hope deferred makes the heart sick, but desire fulfilled is a tree of life.”
-How true this is.
+Proverbs 13:12 says, “Hope deferred makes the heart sick, but desire fulfilled is a tree of life” (ESV).
+How true this is!
 That is why it is very important to know why we are following Christ.

 Too many people come into Christianity because of what they want God to do for them.
 On the one hand, it is important to realize that there are things only God can do for us.
-Only he can make our hearts come alive to him (what the theologians call regeneration); only he can forgive and cancel the debt of sin we have incurred; only he can shape us to conform to his image and give us a changed character and a new direction for our lives; only he promises us to never to leave nor forsake us; only he can raise us from the dead and give us life everlasting.
+Only he can make our hearts come alive to him—what the theologians call regeneration; only he can forgive and cancel the debt of sin we have incurred; only he can shape us to conform to his image and give us a changed character and a new direction for our lives; only he promises us to never to leave or forsake us; only he can raise us from the dead and give us life everlasting.

 There is nothing that exposes the real foundations of our faith as when we realize that we are deeply disappointed with what God has allowed to be, or not allowed to be, in our lives.
 It is one thing to submit to God in his withholding, grieving those things that we have wished for while trusting in his goodness for his specific plan in our life; it is another thing altogether to develop a deep disappointment with God, which will inevitably produce a cold and demanding heart.

-It is easy to look at our disappointments in life and question whether or not God is really good; whether or not he knows what is best for us.
-If we do not answer that question affirmatively, then we can find ourselves slipping into disobedience where, with our actions, we will make sure we will not be disappointed again.
+It is easy to look at our disappointments in life and question whether or not God is really good—whether or not he knows what is best for us.
+If we do not answer that question affirmatively, then we can find ourselves slipping into disobedience where, with our actions, we will avoid being disappointed again at all costs.
 Watch out for demandingness and deep disappointment!
 They go together, and they mark the path of impending spiritual disaster.